rcristea/prelaunch_previews_for_google_calendar/readme.md

 1. Set up MongoDB (lower)
 2. Go to [Calendar API quickstart](https://developers.google.com/calendar/quickstart/python) and click 'Enable the Google Calendar API'<br>
 3. Click 'DOWNLOAD CLIENT CONFIGURATION'
-4. Add to the same directory as this project
+4. Add to the same directory as the project
+5. Enter `pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib` into your terminal
-5. Run start.py; this will open your browser and ask you to log into your google account
+6. Run start.py; this will open your browser and ask you to log into your google account
-6. The app isn't verified so show Advanced and click 'Go to start(unsafe)'...
+7. The app isn't verified so show Advanced and click 'Go to start(unsafe)'...
 Don't worry, its safe.
 I don't even know how to write a virus
-7. Click allow to grant permission for this application to modify your calendar (will never delete your own events)<br>
+8. Click allow to grant permission for this application to modify your calendar (will never delete your own events)<br>
-8. Click allow again to confirm changes.
+9. Click allow again to confirm changes.
 This will open a page that should say "The authentication flow has completed.
 You may close this window."
 This is to generate the token.pickle file (used for authentication)
 ****
 **MongoDB**<br>